turbonomic/tbutil/docs/JS-ADDINS.md

 * The methods listed in the REFERENCE.md (and REFERENCE.pdf) files from the turbo-api-client-lib project.
 * The methods declared in the "jsmodules/client_addins.js" script.
 * The methods listed below.

+Note: `client` is implemented internally as an alias to a function call, so trying to set it's value results in a syntax error.

 ### {client}.close( )